booster-ts/booster-cli/README.md

 /** You Can now interact with the class */
 ```

-For more information you can view the Wiki.
+For more information you can view the [Documentation](https://booster-ts.github.io/booster-cli/#/)